FerRuizDevp/product-landing-page-cure/README.md

 This is another project from of the modules of the certification from FreeCodeCamp.
 This is how the project looks like:

+Here is the link to the GitHub page: https://ferruizdevp.github.io/product-landing-page-cure/

 ![06-product landing-page](https://github.com/FerRuizDevp/product-landing-page-cure/assets/117100019/f8311fd5-285f-4b16-9648-9fba8b2078e5)

 ![06-product landing-page-2](https://github.com/FerRuizDevp/product-landing-page-cure/assets/117100019/1e60c91d-a16e-41ed-9517-ae5193b07f18)